Metagame Layers

 Layer 5 sees a return to Kaiju monster type of removal in the form of Santa Claws.
 Similar to Gameciel, the Sea Turtle Kaiju, Santa Claws could Special Summon itself to the opponent’s field by Tributing 1 of their monsters.
 However, there is a slight difference in that Gameciel, the Sea Turtle Kaiju is Special Summoned in Attack Position, whereas Santa Claws is Special Summoned in Defense Position.
 This allows a Purrely Xyz Monster to attack Santa Claws and survive the battle, which could then be used to Xyz Summon Divine Arsenal AA-ZEUS – Sky Thunder during Main Phase 2.
 Santa Claws also enables an One-Turn-Kill with Epurrely Happiness attacking it multiple times, by using Purrely Delicious Memory effect to make Santa Claws cannot be destroyed by battle until the end of the next turn, and Epurrely Beauty effect to switch it to Attack Position.

-The metagame evolves step by step, and it is important to stay exactly 1 step ahead of it.
+The metagame evolves step by step, and it is important to stay exactly one step ahead of it.
 If your local metagame is still at Layer 1 using Kaiju monsters, but you are at Layer 4 using Secret Village of the Spellcasters, then you have a mismatch and you would find that Secret Village of the Spellcasters does nothing against the opponent’s Gameciel, the Sea Turtle Kaiju.

 Case Study: Master Duel WCS 2023 Qualifiers Tearlaments